 If you are shopping for any other Raspberry Pi, including the Raspberry Pi Zero or Raspberry Pi 3 or below, you'll need a power supply that outputs to a micro-USB port and only requires 2.5 amps and 5 volts.
 There's also an official Raspberry Pi charger for these older models.

 The Raspberry Pi's 40 GPIO pins are arguably its most important feature.
 Using these pins (see our GPIO pinout), you can attach an entire universe of electronics, including motors, sensors and lights.
-There's a huge ecosystem of add-on boards, appropriately called HATs (hardware attached on top) that plug directly into the GPIO pins and give you all kinds of functionality, from adding LED light matrixes to touch screens, fans and controllers.
+There's a huge ecosystem of add-on boards, appropriately called HATs (hardware attached on top) that plug directly into the GPIO pins and matching the same layout as the Pi.
+These add on boards give you all kinds of added functionality, from LED light matrixes to touch screens and motor controllers for robotics projects.

 Sitting at the very top of our list of Best Raspberry Pi HATs, each of which has a different purpose, the Pimoroni Explorer HAT Pro provides a smorgasbord of features that you can use in a wide variety of projects.
 While the Raspberry Pi doesn't come with an analog to digital converter like Arduino does (see Raspberry Pi vs Arduino), the Explorer HAT Pro provides four ADCs you can use with joysticks or potentiometers.
 It also packs two motor controllers, four colorful LED lights, four touch pads and four crocodile clips for attaching other electronics.
 Oh and it comes with a small breadboard you can stick on top and use for mounting and wiring electronics.
 Every serious Raspberry Pi fan should have one of these on hand.